ogulik/ogulik/README.md

 ### Welcome to my GitHub! 🤗

-I'm **Alesia**, an aspiring data analyst with a background in digital marketing and a strong mathematical foundation.
+I'm **Alesia**, an aspiring data analyst from London with a background in digital marketing and a strong mathematical foundation.
 After years of analysing campaigns and optimising websites, I decided to dive deep into data analytics, because numbers tell the best stories!

 ---